Vitamin C suggest an improvement to this article

 Intravenous vitamin C for the treatment of herpes

 Although intravenous vitamin C is widely acclaimed as a successful treatment for patients with herpes simplex virus (the cause of oral and genital herpes), there are currently no clinical studies supporting these claims.
 However, multiple case studies and observational reports suggest a role for intravenous vitamin C in reducing pain in patients with varicella-zoster virus (the cause of chickenpox) and herpes zoster (the cause of shingles).
-In particular, a study involving 38 patients with postherpetic neuralgia – severe pain that persists after a herpes zoster outbreak – and 39 healthy volunteers, blood vitamin C levels were approximately 66 percent lower among the patients compared to the volunteers.
+A study involving 38 patients with postherpetic neuralgia (severe pain that persists after a herpes zoster outbreak) and 39 healthy volunteers, blood vitamin C levels were approximately 66 percent lower among the patients compared to the volunteers.
 Furthermore, in a study of 41 patients who received three infusions of 2.5 grams of intravenous vitamin C or a placebo over a period of five days, those who received the infusions reported having less pain compared to the control group.

 A separate randomized study assessed pain in nearly 90 patients who were administered saline with or without 5 grams of vitamin C for three days.
 After two weeks of follow-up, the patients' pain assessments were modestly lower than the control group, suggesting that pain might be more effectively controlled over time with intravenous vitamin C. Individual case reports support the use of intravenous vitamin C as a means to decrease pain among patients with this condition.